Suped

 A better support case

-The strongest cases show current failure evidence and proof that obvious sender-side issues are already fixed.
-If you cannot show a clean authentication result, fix that before asking Microsoft to review filtering.
+The strongest cases show current failure evidence and proof that obvious sender-side issues are fixed.
+If a clean authentication result is missing, fix that before asking Microsoft to review filtering.

 Check authentication and reputation first

-Microsoft delivery issues often sit at the intersection of authentication, IP reputation, complaint rates, content, and recipient engagement.
-I start with the basics because support teams expect them to be clean.
-Use a domain health checker to verify DNS records before you spend time writing a case.
+Microsoft delivery issues often involve authentication, IP reputation, complaint rates, content, and recipient engagement.
+Start with these checks because they need to be clean before escalation.
+Use a domain health checker to verify DNS records before writing a case.

 Issue steps to fix dialog showing the issue overview, tailored fix steps, and verification action

-For ongoing protection, DMARC monitoring gives you source-level visibility into who is sending as your domain.
+For ongoing protection, DMARC monitoring gives you source-level visibility into who sends as your domain.
 Blocklist monitoring helps catch domain or IP reputation problems, including blacklist listings, before they become a Microsoft-only incident.

 Support readiness checks